Analytical Equivalent Circuits for Three-dimensional Metamaterials and Metagratings: Theoretical Framework Results

 \Figs{fig2}(b) and (c) illustrate the spectral evolution of the reflection phase when some geometrical parameters of the structure are modified.
 As expected, the increase of the lengths of the RWG and HWG sections has a direct impact on the phase response of the system. \Fig{fig2}(b) shows the phase modification when the length of the RWG section $d_{1}$ is varied.
 A comparison is made between the analytical-circuit results (solid lines) and CST (circles), showing a very good agreement in all cases.
 Slight differences can be appreciated at high frequencies, due to the complexity of the structure.
+Moreover, the model seems to be more accurate for higher values of $d_{1}$.
+For $d_{1} = 2\,$mm, differences between CST and the circuit approach can be appreciated at lower frequencies in comparison with cases assuming higher values of $d_{1}$.
+The reason behind this disagreement is related to the lack of information associated with higher-order modes inside the RWG.
+The model assumes the excitation of the $\text{TE}_{10}$-mode (both in evanescent and propagative nature), and does avoid the excitation of the rest of higher-order modes.
+When $d_{1}$ is a large value, and the $\text{TE}_{10}$-mode is evanescent (under $30\,$GHz), its amplitude decays along the RWG and does not reach the end of the RWG.
+As $d_{1}$ decreases, this amplitude may not decay along the RWG length and the modal field can reach the end of the waveguide, coupling to the next waveguide (HWG).
+For $d_{1} \ll \lambda$, the $\text{TE}_{10}$-mode does arrive to the end, but also some of the higher-order modes that have not been taken into account.
+When the frequency is higher than $30\,$GHz, the $\text{TE}_{10}$-mode becomes propagative and its amplitude stops decaying.
+The model captures well this fact.
+However the presence of the rest of higher-order modes is not considered in the circuit model, thus a lack of accuracy is expected when $d_{1} \ll \lambda$.
+As it can be appreciated in Fig. 2(b), this disagreement from $30\,$GHz is not visible for $d_{1} = 4$ and $d_{1} = 8\,$mm.